-Statutory paternity pay can start from any day of the week in accordance with the date the employee starts his/her paternity leave.
+Statutory paternity pay can start from any day of the week in accordance with the date the employee starts their paternity leave.

-'Where employees do not take OPL in a block of 1 or 2 weeks, they may be entitled to occupational pay but no statutory payment.
+'Where employees do not take OPL in a block of at least 1 week, they may be entitled to occupational pay but no statutory payment.
 These days, which are less than a week's block are not eligible for Statutory Paternity Pay but may be paid under the authorised leave of absence policy.'